vanaigr/LumaflyKnight/README.md

 - Ascending the Seer (if `countSeerAssension` is set).

 Crystallised husks, the Watcher Knights chandelier and wall contain but don't release lumaflies.
-Nevertheless they are counted by default.
-Set the corresponding flag to `false` in the mod's global settings if you want to count them.
+By default, the mod counts them and adds lumafly release animations.
+If you want to disable animations set `spawnLumaflies` to false.
+If you don't want to count husks etc., set their flag to false.

 </details>